renlulu/ParseProject/PolyNetwork/project.md

 ---
+name: PolyNetwork
-name: PolyNetworkdescription: Creators of the middleware used to bridge Zilliqa to other blockchains such as Ethereum and NEO.
+description: Creators of the middleware used to bridge Zilliqa to other blockchains such as Ethereum and NEO.
 logo: yes
 categories: Dapp
 status: Building